lan-cz/cnn-matching/readme.md

 - skimage

 ### Dataset
-We collected a set of test data named "df-sm-data", including images from space-borne SAR and visible light sensors, drone thermal infrared sensors, and Google Earth images. see "df-sm-data" in this repository.
+We collected a set of test data named "df-sm-data", including images from space-borne SAR and visible light sensors, drone thermal infrared sensors, and Google Earth images.
+You may find them in the directory  "df-sm-data" in this repository.

 ### Downloading the models